Becoming the Baptized Body

 About

 Dr. Sarah Jean Barton is a theologian and occupational therapist with a Doctor of Theology degree from Duke Divinity School.
 She completed her occupational therapy training at Boston University.
-Her research interests include theology and disability, research in collaboration with people with intellectual and developmental disabilities, bioethics, liturgy, and occupational engagement in religious activities.
-She has published and presented in a variety of interdisciplinary contexts on issues related to Christian theology and ethics, intellectual disability, spirituality, disability studies, and occupational therapy.
-She is the author of Becoming the Baptized Body: Disability and the Practice of Christian Community (Baylor University Press).Currently, Dr. Barton is Assistant Professor of Occupational Therapy and Theological Ethics at Duke University.
-She holds a dual appointment in the Occupational Therapy Doctorate Division in the Department of Orthopaedic Surgery at the School of Medicine as well as at Duke Divinity School.
-She also works as a pediatric occupational therapist at Duke Health, with special expertise in collaborating with families and children experiencing medical complexity, trauma, or neuromuscular disorders.
-Dr. Barton is one of only seven occupational therapists in North Carolina to hold the AOTA Board Certification in Pediatrics.Dr.
+Her research interests include theology and disability, religion and spirituality in occupational therapy, bioethics, as well as accessibility and professional identity formation in higher education.
+She has published and presented in a variety of interdisciplinary contexts on issues related to Christian theology and ethics, intellectual disability, spirituality, health professions education, and occupational therapy.
+She is the author of Becoming the Baptized Body: Disability and the Practice of Christian Community (Baylor University Press).Currently, Dr. Barton is Program Director of the Duke Occupational Therapy Doctorate and Assistant Professor of Occupational Therapy and Theological Ethics at Duke University.
+She holds a dual appointment In the Occupational Therapy Doctorate Division in the Department of Orthopaedic Surgery at the School of Medicine as well as at Duke Divinity School.
+She worked as a pediatric occupational therapist for nearly a decade and holds a current AOTA Board Certification in Pediatrics.Dr.
 Barton was born and raised in the Pacific Northwest.
 She is an active lay leader in The Episcopal Church who currently worships at St. Joseph's Episcopal Church in Durham, NC.
 Dr. Barton also serves in broader ecumenical and interfaith settings as a teacher and consultant on issues related to cultivating faith communities that support the leadership, gifts, and participation of disabled people.
 She is married to the Rev. Andrew Phillips and they have one child, Amos.
 She enjoys spending time with her family (including tiny dogs Jed and CJ), exploring the great outdoors, as well as trying new restaurants and wines with friends.

 Sarah Jean Barton